CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 ### Resolution

 Resolution will change the thickness of every layer.
 The bigger each layer is the faster the model will print, but the worse it will look and function.
-It's recoomneded to use *Fine* for good visual quality or *Fast* for speed and basic functionality.
+It's recommended to use *Fine* for good visual quality or *Fast* for speed and basic functionality.

-Below it may say "Reccommended settings for _____ were altered".
-Clicking the rewind icon will reset to reccomended settings and the floppy disk icon will save the current settings as a new preset.
+Below it may say "Recommended settings for _____ were altered".
+Clicking the rewind icon will reset to recommended settings and the floppy disk icon will save the current settings as a new preset.

 ### Strength